All Episodes

 The last three news conferences, Wolf, all of the questions to the American news media have been handled by conservative press.

-They're not always Jim.
+They're not always going to be.

-Jim, Jim, I I appreciate your speech.
+Jim, I appreciate your speech.

-I think we saw the president's true colors today, and and I'm not sure they were red, white, and blue.
+I think we saw the president's true colors today, and I'm not sure they were red, white, and blue.

 This is CNN.

-All right, News Roundup, information overload.
+All right, news roundup information overload.

-There's a great column today by law and crime.
+There's a great column today by Law and Crime.

 There's great coverage.